MattLCE/n1/docs/Milestone_1_phase_2.md

 ✅ DONE - Verify Basic Sync Tests:
 Basic sync tests are now passing, confirming that the push functionality works correctly.

-⌛ TODO - Implement Core Replicator.performPull:
+✅ DONE - Implement Core Replicator.performPull:
-Implement the client-side logic for receiving OFFER, determining needed hashes, sending ACCEPT, and receiving/storing DATA messages.
+The client-side logic for receiving OFFER, determining needed hashes, sending ACCEPT, and receiving/storing DATA messages has been implemented.
+The implementation includes proper error handling and WAL integration.

 ⌛ TODO - Implement Core Replicator.performFollow:
 Implement the continuous synchronization logic for the follow mode.